 One problem today has been that the church is not involved in developing its communities.
 Often, the church has been an unfriendly neighbor in communities across our country.
 Churches are guilty of being open only on Sunday mornings and Wednesday nights and being almost irrelevant to the needs of the people around them.
 Because of this, many para-church organizations have started to do the work of loving their neighbor that the church had neglected.
-Christian Community Development sees the church as taking action towards the development of its community.
+Christian Community Development sees taking action as the role of the church in working towards the development of its community.

 It is the responsibility of the church to evangelize, disciple and nurture people in the Kingdom.
 Yet, from the command of Jesus, it is also the responsibility of the church to love their neighbor and their neighborhood.
 Churches should be seen as lovers of their community and neighborhoods.
 It is out of the church body that ideas and programs should emerge.